-- 7.5.4 To the Commission, no later than the 01.12.2005: - the original images (in the original format/level delivered to the contractor) on a CD or DVD together with the relevant "image return form"; - the orthorectified images (including VHR images) with their corresponding metadata XML file to be filled on the following website: http://marsmap.jrc.it/public/tools/metadata/.
-The metadata file should follow the naming convention (Cf. instructions on the website) and be returned on the same support (DVD) as the rectified images.
+- 7.5.4 To the Commission, no later than the 01.12.2006, the HR/VHR source and ortho-corrected imagery used in the CwRS Campaign must be returned to the JRC, Ispra (see also Recommendations 1 (§ 5.8.1)) The delivery shall include the data and the necessary documentation: - the original images (in the original format/level delivered to the contractor) on a CD or DVD together with the relevant IDQA_2006 (Image Data Quality Assessment) file giving parameters on the source image - the orthorectified images (including VHR images) with their corresponding metadata XML file to be filled on the following website: http://marsmap.jrc.it/public/tools/metadata_2006/.
+The metadata file should follow the naming convention (cf. instructions on the website) and be returned on the same support (DVD) as the rectified images.
 These images will be stored on the JRC image server and will be available to MS Administrations under specific conditions.